Testing the Consistency of Reflection and Annotation processing

 Constructor

-If we get the parameter for a constructor with Executable#getParameters()
+If we get the parameter for a constructor with Executable#getParameters() the result does contain the Receiver.

 public class ConstructorExample {